-Completion of IGETC or CSU General Education Certification (see below) will satisfy the 30 semester unit/general education requirements above.
+Completion of IGETC or CSU General Education Certification (see below) will satisfy the 30 semester units/general education requirements above.

 Students are required to petition for CSU General Education Certification in the Graduation Office prior to transfer.
-See pages 32-33 for complete CSU GE requirements.
+See pages 32-34 for complete CSU GE requirements.

-Full certification can be granted by Los Angeles Valley College when a student has completed a total of 39 units consisting of the following number of units for each category: (A) 9 units including English 101, (B) 9 units including a science laboratory course, (C) 9 units Humanities, (D) 9 units including the 6 unit American Institutions requirement, (E) 3 units Integrated Psychological and Physiological Studies.
+Full certification can be granted by Los Angeles Valley College when a student has completed a total of 39 units consisting of the following number of units for each category: (A) 9 units including English 101 or E.S.L.
+110, (B) 9 units including a science laboratory course, (C) 9 units Humanities, (D) 6 units that may include the 6-unit American Institutions requirement, (E) 3 units Life Long Learning & Self-Development, (F) 3 units Ethnic Studies.
+New or returning students who begin in Fall 2021 will need to compete 6 semester units of Area D. Students with catalog rights prior to Fall 2021 will need to complete 9 units from Area D, from at least two different disciplines for certification.
+Students with catalog rights prior to Fall 2021 are not required to complete Area F. However, continuing students may opt to follow the revised 2021-2022 CSU GE-Breadth pattern and complete 6 units in Area D and 3 units in Area F.

-Partial certification can be granted by Los Angeles Valley College in any of the categories (A) through (E) when a student has completed the required number of units for that category.
+Partial certification can be granted by Los Angeles Valley College in any of the categories (A) through (F) when a student has completed the required number of units for that category.
 Los Angeles Valley College can also certify completion of Title 5 American History and Institutions requirement within Area D, Social Sciences (see Area D for details).

-Veteran students who submit their military basic training to the Admissions Office as indicated on their DD214 will be granted an exemption and partial certification for Area c.
-Elective Unit Requirements

-E, Lifelong Learning and Self Development.
+Veteran students who submit their military basic training to the Office of Admissions and Records as indicated on their DD214 will be granted an exemption and partial certification for Area E, Lifelong Learning and Self Development.
 An exemption means that no unit or course credit will be granted.
 The exemption and partial certification will be noted on the student's transcript.